Cora Barbara Hennel

 Cora Barbara Hennel (January 21, 1886 – June 26, 1947) was an Indiana mathematician active in the first half of the 20th century.

 Early life and education

 Hennel was born in Evansville, Indiana to Joseph H. and Anna Marie Thuman Hennel.
 After high school graduation Cora and her older sister Cecilia taught in country grade schools to save money for college.
-In 1903, both Hennels entered Indiana University and shortly thereafter, convinced their parents to move with their younger sister, Edith, to Bloomington.
+In 1903, both Hennels entered Indiana University Bloomington and shortly thereafter, convinced their parents to move with their younger sister, Edith, to Bloomington.
 All three sisters attended and graduated from Indiana University.
 Hennel earned her earned her A.B. in Mathematics in 1907, her Masters in 1908, and in 1912, became the first person to earn a Ph.D. in Mathematics from Indiana University.
 As an undergraduate, Cora was the class poet and active in student affairs; in graduate school, she was a founding member and Secretary of the Euclidean Circle, a mathematics club for faculty and students.